 Like everywhere else in the world, accommodation in Barcelona is cheaper during the low season.
 You can find fantastic deals as each hotel is trying to fill in empty rooms.
 Another great thing is that there are no queues at the main attractions.
 I do advise to pre-book your tickets for Sagrada Familia and Park Güell to avoid last minute surprises.

-One warning: The Magic Fountain closes for maintenance every year from January 6th until mid-February.
+One warning: The Magic Fountain closes for maintenance every year from January 7th until the end of February.
 That is one attraction that you will have to come back to Barcelona for.
 However, January 1st starts with a fantastic Magic Fountain show and pyrotechnic display as part of Barcelona’s New Year celebrations.

 I hope you have a fantastic time visiting Barcelona in winter.
 If you are here for a bit longer don’t forget to check our recommendations for things to do in Barcelona in December and activities for February.
 Also, don’t forget to check our comprehensive article on what to do in Barcelona.
 Remember that our Free Walking Tours run all year around and we also offer Private Tours in low season.